glessard/SwiftCompatibleAtomics/README.md

-An official Atomics libarry for Swift has been released!
+An official Atomics library for Swift has been released!
 Get it at https://github.com/apple/swift-atomics

 This one is now archived and only exists as a curiosity.